wmbusmeters/wmbusmeters/README.md

 a device is plugged in or removed.
 However since wmbusmeters now supports several dongle types, the scan can take some time!

-It is recommended that you use `auto` to find your dongle, then, when you know the exact device path, you write for example:
-`device=/dev/ttyUSB0:im871a:c1,t1` in the configuration file or on the command line.
-This will skip the slow probing for all possible dongles when wmbusmeters starts up.
+Use `auto` for testing and to find your dongle.
+For production it is very much recommended that you change `auto:t1` to the device name with the full device path (eg `/dev/ttyUSB0:im871a:c1,t1`).
+This will skip the slow probing for all possible wmbus dongles when wmbusmeters startup.

 If the serial device (ttyUSB0) might change you can also use `device=im871a:c1,t1` which will probe all serial devices but only scans for im871a which also speeds it up.